nejohnson/format/ReadMe.md

   * `C` conversion is same as `c` but gets character from format string itself.
   * `#` flag with continuation and `s` conversions to select alternate ROM-based string pointers
   * `I` and `U` conversions, together with a numeric base modifier, for arbitrary numeric base conversions (base 2-36)
-  * 'k' fixed-point conversion specifier
+  * `k` fixed-point conversion specifier
   * grouping modifier for formatting the output in useful ways

+For examples of all these features please see `testharness.c` in the `test` folder.

 # Producing Output #